yorktechsoc/website/src/docs/venues/central-hall.md

 ### Additional Equipment

 Other equipment can be included such as a Cue Light system and additional wireless microphones.
 We will also arrange any changes of staging if you would like them, although we can’t arrange changes of seating layout which should be booked through the Room Bookings Team.

-## Costs

-The current cost of working in Central Hall is £70 for single day events, with a £10 charge for each additional day.
-Any changes to our standard setup should be discussed with your TechSoc Project Manager early in the creative process, as there may be additional costs involved.